Bay R 1531

-Bay R 1531, also known as LY-197206, is a tricyclic tryptamine derivative.
+Bay R 1531, also known as LY-197206 or as 4,α-methylene-5-MeO-DPT, is a tricyclic tryptamine derivative.
 It acts as a selective serotonin 5-HT_{1A} receptor agonist.
 It was investigated unsuccessfully for the treatment of stroke but continues to be used in scientific research.
 It shows very high affinity for the serotonin 5-HT_{1A} receptor (K_{i} = 1.3 nM).